 ⇒ In one church we had nametags with lanyards for the kids.
 And they loved them so much they took them home.

-Then in the Spring of 2009, the lady in my church who was in charge of the “permanent” nametags, expressed frustration over creating them, and the fact that few people wore them.
+Then one day, the lady in my church who was in charge of the “permanent” nametags, expressed frustration over creating them, and the fact that few people wore them.
 People walked right by them without seeing them.
 I said to her, “maybe you should put out a bowl of breath mints and candies.”
 That worked!
 But the nametags still walked off and weren’t returned.
 She needed a DISPOSABLE SOLUTION.
 (Some don’t like the word “disposable.”
 They find it environmentally irrresponsible to have throw-away nametags.
 Funny they don’t apply that thinking to the car they drove to get to church, worship bulletin, or cup of coffee they are drinking out of.)

 The need was the same, but what had changed was the technology.
 Label printers are now fast and cheap, –and USED laptops are dime-a-dozen (and much faster than the computer we first tried this idea on in 1994).
 Plus now, I owned a software company!